These Irish-made pieces for your home will help mix up your interior this summer

 Rawsaol: Rawsaol was the 2021 runner-up.
 Rawsaol designs and manufactures contemporary Irish fire pits that are portable and easy to store.
 Made using recycled raw steel to create a product that will last a lifetime.
 Each piece is designed in Carlow and made in Kildare.

 Jill & Gill: Our 2020 runner-up for the Irish Made awards was Jill & Gill, a brand with a fresh approach to illustration and print across fine art, fashion and design.
 They aim to create meaningful and impactful products and experiences that give a sense of value in what it means to invest in Irish design.
 If you’re inspired by former President Mary Robinson, hang this print in your home.

-Wildbird: Our other runner-up in Home last year was Wildbird, who crafts stained glass for a new generation, drawing on nature, art, history and light.
+Wildbird: Our other runner-up in Home in 2020 was Wildbird, who crafts stained glass for a new generation, drawing on nature, art, history and light.
 From bespoke panels, geometric terrariums, Victorian botanical frames to minimalist lighting, choose a favourite piece for your home this summer.
 Light up your room with this unique glass lamp.